 - Make yourself useful.
 Serve your customers with valuable content - educational articles, papers, resources, ebooks, video clips, audio files, cartoons - whatever content will best help them to solve their business problems.

 - Prove the value.
 Show that current customers have had success; provide case studies and testimonials that show the real benefit of what you do.

 Trust and credibility are big, big issues on the web.
 There are millions of company sites up there and not all of them are reputable.
 Web users are a suspicious bunch.
 How can you win the confidence of your visitors?
 Here are a few ideas:

 - Provide information on your people - your management team and key customer contacts.
 Show photos of real people so they know who they'll be dealing with.
 Enable your customers to make contact with your team directly.

-- Keep your website up to date — provide fresh content, regularly updated.
-Don’t let your website go stale — if you last updated your company news in 2006, visitors may think you’ve gone out of business!
+- Keep your website up-to-date - provide fresh content, regularly updated.
+Don't let your website go stale.
+If you don't update your company news, for instance, visitors may think you've gone out of business.

 - Provide testimonials from customers and case studies that tell the story of their success thanks to your services or products.